 A: As opposed to specific semesters, Recording Connection students can start any time and can take classes part time during night or weekend sessions, or even train around a current job.
 Students are required to attend two sessions weekly at their mentor’s recording studio.

 A: Yes, the company offers financial aid from a variety of funding choices.
 We also offer scholarships and grants to eligible parties.

 A: No prior recording experience is required, simply a passion to learn.

 A: Yes.
 From day one a full time job placement coordinator works to try and find students work.
 Additionally, the Recording Connection Stay Connected program provides employment assistance for up to a year after graduation.

 A: The course or program scheduling is flexible and Recording Connection will try to work around anyone’s job schedule.
 Class is also available nights and weekends.
 The average course length is six months, depending upon the student’s schedule.

 A: Recording Connection, a program area of the School (RRFC) bases its decision to accept, or not accept students, solely on what it perceives their work ethic, drive, motivation and current state and city laws which vary according to mentored externship location.

 A: None.
-Provided the student has a computer, everything else a student needs is included in the tuition costs.
+Provided the student has a computer, everything else a student needs is included in with our course.
 Recording Connection will either buy or provide students with all necessary course materials and software.

 A: Yes.
 The Recording Connection will transfer a moving student as long as they have not completed more than 15 assignments.